 - Please note: Article fees of articles in Predatory Journals or Hybrid Journals are NOT covered

 Therefore we cooperate with the following Gold OA journal publishers (*Gold OA is explained in the image below):

-BioMed Central (BioMed Central Journals),SpringerOpen (SpringerOpen Journals), WileyOPEN (Wiley Open Access Journals), Copernicus (Copernicus Open Access Journals) and Frontiers (Frontiers Open Access Journals).
+BioMed Central (BioMed Central Journals),SpringerOpen (SpringerOpen Journals), WileyOPEN (Wiley Open Access Journals), Copernicus (Copernicus Open Access Journals), Frontiers (Frontiers Open Access Journals) and MDPI Journals.

 The HZI Open Repository, which displays all HZI members' OpenAccess-publications resp. papers that are embargoed, is operated by the HZI-library.

 So when you published an article that is currently not included in the OpenRepository, please contact us.
 As we maintain the repository it relieves you from much of the administrative work (registration, metadata entry, file check, upload, data management - learn more in the Policy).
 All you need is the final manuscript which you send to us: bibliothek(at)helmholtz-hzi.de.

 If according to the publisher's guidelines (see SHERPA/RoMEO) the deposit of a publisher-PDF is not allowed and we do not receive the final manuscript version from the authors resp. from you, we can not include the respective article, therefore:

 Before you submit a paper, please check according to our suggested approach if the journal in which you want to publish allows a second / postprint publication at SHERPA/RoMEO. - Details on the legal aspect can be found in the FAQs about the so-called Zweitveröffentlichungsrecht / ZVR (UrhG § 38 Abs.
 4) published by the focus initiative "Digitale Informationen".

 * Gold OA vs. Green OA is explained in the video "OA: what's with all the colors" and in this image: